EAR NOSE & THROAT SURGERY

 – Snoring & Sleep Apnea

-Dr. Nasseri has practiced in Beverly Hills for the last 14 years.
+Dr. Nasseri has practiced in Beverly Hills since 2000.
 He is regarded by his peers as a leader in sinus surgery and recognized nationwide as one of the leading voice doctors in America.

 He is an active father of three children and married to Dr. Bita Nasseri.